Virtual Assistant

 - Additional parameters: see below

-Start the Shelly and connect to the WiFi network it transmits.
-The SSID is shelly1-XXXXX.
+Start the Shelly and connect to the WiFi network it emits.
+The SSID is of the type shelly1-XXXXX.

-Under "Internet & Security" --> "WIFI CLIENT MODE" --> Check "Connect the Shelly device to an existing WiFi Network" and enter the local WiFi settings (SSID and PASSWORD).
+Under "Internet & Security" --> "WIFI MODE CLIENT" --> Check "Connect the Shelly device to an existing WiFi Network" and enter the local WiFi parameters (SSID and PASSWORD).

 Set a fixed IP address for the Shelly in the router (local LAN network) and restart the Shelly.
 See 4G Router Configuration.